OSGeo/PROJ/docs/source/about_core.rst

-PROJ is generic coordinate transformation software that transforms geospatial coordinates from one coordinate reference system (CRS) to another.
+PROJ is a generic coordinate transformation software that transforms geospatial coordinates from one coordinate reference system (CRS) to another.
 This includes cartographic projections as well as geodetic transformations.
 PROJ is released under the :ref:`X/MIT open source license <license>`.